AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

      their floc blanket reactor, which prevented the floc blanket from exiting through the weir.
 The cause of the gel formation was not entirely known but was theorized to have occurred due to an oversaturation of flocs in the floc blanket.
-The Spring 2019 team, therefore, aimed to reconstruct the reactor with the weir in a lower position.
+The Spring 2019 team, therefore, aims to reconstruct the reactor with the weir in a lower position.
 In the future, the team will attempt to validate the Langmuir isotherms constructed by teams in previous semesters.
 The team will also attempt to determine a safe method of disposal for fluoride after it has been removed from the drinking water.
 This course of action, when determined, will be essential in the implementation of fluoride-removal plants in India.